AndresCidoncha/audio-switcher/README.md

 selected pulse-audio-input device.
 Clicking on that will open a submenu with all available input devices and let's you choose which one to use.

-Most importantly this extension is a s simple as possible.
+Most importantly this extension is simple as possible.
 Therefore it does not include an output switcher or similar.
 See Audio-Output-Switcher (https://github.com/AndresCidoncha/audio-output-switcher)
 extension for speaker selection.